IBM/kubernetes-networking/Lab03/README.md

 - The portable public subnet provides 5 usable IP addresses.
 1 portable public IP address is used by the default public Ingress ALB.
 The remaining 4 portable public IP addresses can be used to expose single apps to the internet by creating public network load balancer services, or NLBs.
 - The portable private subnet provides 5 usable IP addresses.
 1 portable private IP address is used by the default private Ingress ALB.
 The remaining 4 portable private IP addresses can be used to expose single apps to a private network by creating private load balancer services, or NLBs.

-Now to access the NLB for the Service of the Guestbook from the internet, you can use the public IP address of the NLB and the assigned port of the service in the format `<IP_address>:<port>`.
+Now to access the NLB for the Service of the `helloworld` from the internet, you can use the public IP address of the NLB and the assigned port of the service in the format `<IP_address>:<port>`.
 NodePorts are accessible on every public and private IP address of every worker node within the cluster.

-Access the guestbook app in a browser or with Curl,
+Access the `helloworld` app in a browser or with Curl,
 ```
-$ curl 169.48.75.82:30202
+$ PUBLIC_ID=169.48.67.163
+$ curl -L -X POST "http://$PUBLIC_IP:$PORT/api/messages" -H 'Content-Type: application/json' -d '{ "sender": "remko" }'
+{"id":"f979a034-bada-41cb-8c67-fb5fd36d0db3","sender":"remko","message":"Hello remko (direct)","host":null}
 ```

 The TCP/UDP Network Load Balancer (NLB) 1.0 that was created with ServiceType `LoadBalancer`, uses Iptables, a Linux kernel feature to load balance requests across an app's pods.
 The image below shows the traffic flow for a single-zone cluster using an NLB v1.0.